gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ## 01-simpoint

 Let's look at [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-run.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-run.py).
 It has a detailed system that matches the one that is used in our baseline [materials/02-Using-gem5/09-sampling/01-simpoint/full-detailed-run.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/full-detailed-run.py).
 There are a few key points that we want to look at.
-Let's start with the ones we are familiar with
+Let's start with the ones we are familiar with.

 ```python
 # key 1: